isomerpages/moe-bukitviewpri/_student/School Rules.md

 2. Students are to wear the prescribed school uniform and modification to the uniform is not allowed.

-3. Students should be clean-shaven with no facial hair.
+3. Students should be clean shaven with no facial hair.

 4. All students are to report to school by 7.30am and be punctual for all school activities.